Anish-Reddy-91/ID-CARD-Classification/README.md

 - Models use callbacks to optimize performance and prevent overfitting.
 - PaddleOCR is set to `lang='en'` for English text detection.
 - Ensure datasets are preprocessed and correctly pathed before execution.

-Explore the scripts for insights into ID card classification and text extraction!